 });

-This is how one can connect the Firebase realtime database with the web app.
+This is how one can connect the Firebase realtime database with the web applications.
 I hope this tutorial should help you in storing and reading data from the Firebase.
 I would like to hear your thoughts in the comment section below.

 Related Articles